juliuskrah/sc/Readme.md

 ## Release Information

-This project uses automated releases with semantic versioning.
-See [RELEASE.md](RELEASE.md) for detailed information about the release process.
+This project uses automated releases with semantic versioning and optimized JPackage builds.
+See [RELEASE.md](RELEASE.md) for detailed information about the release process and [OPTIMIZATION.md](OPTIMIZATION.md) for performance optimizations.

-Current release stage: **ALPHA** - The project is in active development.
+**Current release stage: ALPHA** - The project is in active development.

+### Performance Optimizations
+- **Layered JARs**: Optimized dependency management and caching
+- **AOT Compilation**: Faster startup with ahead-of-time processing
+- **JAR Extraction**: Efficient structure for JPackage builds
+- **JVM Tuning**: Optimized memory usage and garbage collection

 <details>
 <summary><strong>Table of Contents</strong></summary>